Skip to main content

 The formulary will list which tier Trulicity falls under.
 Once you have that information, find your Summary of Benefits document or look at the front of your insurance card to learn how much you owe according to Trulicity’s drug tier.

-If your BCBS health insurance plan doesn’t cover Trulicity, you don’t have to pay the full retail price.
+If your BCBS health insurance plan doesn’t cover Trulicity, you don’t have to pay the full retail price, even if you are paying without insurance.

 For example, a SingleCare prescription discount card could save you around $600 on a month’s supply of Trulicity, or about 45%.
 Here’s how it works: